 The Cummings Graduate Institute will annually notify students of their rights under FERPA.
-Students may request nondisclosure of student directory information via a FERPA Hold Form via email from the Registrar (registrar@cummingsinstitute.com).
+Students may request nondisclosure of student directory information by completing a FERPA - Nondisclosure Form.
 Failure to request nondisclosure of directory information may result in disclosure of one or more of the above-designated categories of directory information.